News

 The third Master of Arts in Technology and Communication cohort graduated from the UNC Hussman School of Journalism and Media in Saturday’s commencement ceremony at Carmichael Arena.

 Seventeen students completed the MATC program during the 2015-16 academic year, and 14 returned to campus for the ceremony, which featured an address by longtime political journalist Cokie Roberts.
-The celebration began with a lunch reception for graduates and their families in Carroll Hall, home of the Hussman School.
+The celebration began with a lunch reception for graduates and their families in Carroll Hall, home of UNC Hussman.

-During the ceremony, Susan King, dean of the Hussman School, recognized Sarah Lamm as the program’s outstanding graduate.
+During the ceremony, Susan King, dean of UNC Hussman, recognized Sarah Lamm as the program’s outstanding graduate.
 Lamm’s peers also selected her as the winner of the Joy R. Gibson Cohort Award.

 In the three academic years since starting the program, 13 members of the graduating class of working professionals have advanced to new jobs or earned promotions.
 They have also navigated personal and family commitments while completing their studies.
 Cohort members became parents to six new babies during the program, and four of the students got married.